-- 17. When considering becoming a State party to one or more of the outer space treaties, it is crucial to review the benefits, rights and obligations under these treaties. - 18.
-On a general note, acceding to any or all outer space treaties entails the benefits, rights and obligations that can be attributed to the benefits, rights and obligations of any international treaty, namely consistency and predictability of the international legal system and international cooperation in the development of the rule of law. - 19.
+- 16. Each of the outer space treaties contains a mechanism for adherence, and States may adhere to selected or to all treaties.
+When considering becoming a State party to one or more of the outer space treaties, it is crucial to review the benefits, rights and obligations under these treaties. - 17.
+On a general note, acceding to any or all outer space treaties offers benefits, rights and obligations similar to those offered by acceding to any other international treaty, namely consistency and predictability of the international legal system and international cooperation in the development of the rule of law. - 18.
 Moreover, there are more specifically tailored benefits, rights and obligations related to activities in outer space when becoming a State party to the outer space treaties.
 The outer space treaties work for the benefit, and in the interests, of all States parties to those treaties.
-The benefits arising from adherence to the treaties are evident to all States, irrespective of the degree of their economic or scientific development. - 20.
-Acceding to any or all outer space treaties entails equal access to the benefits deriving from the exploration and peaceful uses of outer space.
-Furthermore, a wide acceptance by States parties of the obligations contained in the treaties contributes to a broadening of international cooperation in the scientific and legal fields of the exploration and uses of outer space for peaceful purposes. - 21.
-By ratifying, implementing and observing the provisions of the outer space treaties, States demonstrate their support for: - (a) The orderly use of outer space; - (b) Broad international cooperation in the conduct of space activities for the exploration and use of outer space for peaceful purposes, including fostering the development of space capacities; - (c) Providing international rules and procedures for the peaceful settlement of disputes and for claiming compensation; and guaranteeing the protection of the interests of States and their nationals who fall victim to damage caused by space objects. - 22.
-By ratifying, implementing and observing the provisions of the outer space treaties.
-States: - (a) Participate in a more stable and predictable global regime and fulfil their responsibilities as members of the international community; - (b) Ensure the strengthening of the rule of law and increase the development of customary behaviour; - (c) Increase their attractiveness to potential foreign partners seeking international cooperation in the exploration and use of outer space; - (d) Increase their involvement in international cooperation and, consequently, improve their access to scientific, meteorological and other space-related data; - (e) Increase confidence in the safety of space activities as the treaties require States to bear international responsibility for national activities in outer space and to provide the necessary authorization and supervision of such activities in line with the principles set forth in the treaties. - 23.
+The benefits arising from adherence to the treaties are evident to all States, irrespective of the degree of their economic or scientific development and irrespective of whether they are carrying out space activities or not. - 19.
+A wide acceptance by States parties of the obligations contained in the treaties contributes to a broadening of international cooperation in the scientific and legal fields of the exploration and uses of outer space for peaceful purposes. - 20.
+By ratifying, implementing and observing the provisions of the outer space treaties, States demonstrate their support and interest for: - (a) The orderly use of outer space; - (b) Broad international cooperation in the conduct of space activities for the exploration and use of outer space for peaceful purposes, including fostering the development of space capacities; - (c) Providing international rules and procedures for the peaceful settlement of disputes and for claiming compensation; and guaranteeing the protection of the interests of States and their nationals who fall victim to damage caused by space objects.
+This includes States that are not carrying out space activities and their nationals. - 21.
+By ratifying, implementing and observing the provisions of the outer space treaties, States: - (a) Participate in a more stable and predictable global regime and fulfil their responsibilities as members of the international community; - (b) Ensure the strengthening of the rule of law and contribute to the development of international custom; - (c) Increase their attractiveness to potential foreign partners seeking international cooperation in the exploration and use of outer space; - (d) Increase their involvement in international cooperation and, consequently, improve their access to scientific, meteorological and other space-related data; - (e) Increase confidence in the safety of space activities as the treaties require States to bear international responsibility for national activities in outer space and to provide the necessary authorization and supervision of such activities in line with the principles set forth in the treaties. - 22.
 Universal acceptance, implementation and observance of the provisions of the outer space treaties leads to: - (a) Increased development of national space laws, regulations and other legal instruments that establish a regime for, among other things, ensuring that non-State actors comply with the provisions of the treaties; for licensing; for registering space objects launched into outer space; for ensuring liability and safety; and for ensuring financial responsibility, including indemnification and insurance;

-- (b) Setting up of mechanisms for cooperative efforts with other States; - (c) Transparency with regard to States' rights and obligations in conducting space activities. - 24.
+- (b) Setting up of mechanisms for cooperative efforts with other States; - (c) Transparency with regard to States' rights and obligations in conducting space activities. - 23.
 In the following sections, the three legal subsystems relating to the outer space treaties are described in greater detail: the regime of international responsibility, the regime of international liability, and the registration regime under the law of outer space.